-Going back to the benefits of compound exercises, as we said, you're pretty spoiled for choice.
-They offer things that other kinds of exercise just can't, and that puts them in a league of their own hailed as some of the best exercises you could ever want to do.
-They're seriously awesome.
+Going back to the benefits of compound exercises, as we said, you’re pretty spoiled for choice.
+They offer things that other kinds of exercise just can’t, putting them in a league of their own hailed as some of the best exercises you could ever want to do.
+They’re seriously awesome.

 More Muscles Used

-The biggest thing to look at as we keep reiterating is the sheer number of muscles that you use per exercise.
-Using more muscles in one exercise is bound to have its own benefits, and it’s something that isolation exercises simply just cannot offer you.
+The biggest thing to consider, as we keep reiterating, is the sheer number of muscles you use per exercise.
+Using more muscles in one exercise is bound to have its benefits, and it’s something that isolation exercises just cannot offer you.
 You reap the rewards of multiple muscle groups in whole new lights.

-A direct result of the number of muscles you’re using in compound exercises is that you can lift more weight than you can in other exercises.
-It only makes sense after all.
+A direct result of the number of muscles you use in compound exercises is that you can lift more weight than in other exercises.
+It only makes sense, after all.
 The more muscles you use, the more areas are working together to move the weight, and as a result, you can lift more.
-That means that all of the muscles that are getting involved are getting some work, and that’s awesome for things like cutting workout time, hitting more muscles more often and just generally improving the quality of your workouts.
+That means that all the muscles that are getting involved are getting some work, and that’s awesome for things like cutting workout time, hitting more muscles more often and generally improving the quality of your workouts.

-Those things, when put together, come to one of the most significant benefits that compound exercises can offer you.
-That's functional strength.
-The fact that you're using all of the muscles together to do movements that are similar to things you can do in the real world is astounding.
-The reason our bodies can do all of these awesome exercises is because that's what our bodies were designed to do, and it really helps in everyday life.
+When put together, those things come to one of the most significant benefits compound exercises can offer you.
+That’s functional strength.
+The fact that you’re using all of the muscles together to do movements similar to what you can do in the real world is astounding.
+Our bodies can do all these excellent exercises because that’s what our bodies were designed to do, and it helps in everyday life.
 You can carry more, lift more, push more, pull more, anything, more.
-It's seriously impressive, and it's great for your health.
+It’s seriously impressive, and it’s excellent for your health.

-Using all of these muscles adds a little bit more of a secret benefit to compound exercises too.
-That comes from how you are stabilising yourself, if you use the right exercises.
-To put this into context, let's look at squats vs leg presses (like we did in full here).
-You need to keep your own balance and watch your form with squats, and that means you use muscles even as far up as your core to be able to stop your form wobbling, shaking or falling.
-That builds up smaller muscles you didn't even know existed!
-Machine exercises, although they can still be compound, don't allow you to do this kind of exercise since the machine has fixed motion.
-It's not compound-specific, but if you use the two together, you're winning.
+Using all these muscles adds more of a secret benefit to compound exercises.
+That comes from how you are stabilising yourself if you use the right exercises.
+To put this into context, let’s look at squats vs leg presses (like we did in full here).
+You need to keep your balance and watch your form with squats, which means you use muscles even as far up as your core to stop your form from wobbling, shaking or falling.
+That builds up smaller muscles you didn’t even know existed!
+Although they can still be compound, machine exercises don’t allow you to do this kind of exercise since the machine has fixed motion.
+So it’s not compound-specific, but you’re winning if you use the two together.

-Moving away from all of the bulky muscle talk, there's another crucial advantage to full body compound exercises that people don't really think about as well, and you'll kick yourself for it.
+Moving away from all the bulky muscle talk, there’s another crucial advantage to full-body compound exercises that people don’t think about, and you’ll kick yourself for it.
 Think about it.
 The number of muscles you use must mean that you use more energy.
 Using more energy means more calories.
-You're burning calories while you lift weights.
-If you're looking for a better calorie burn like if you're trying to tone up, this is exactly the kind of workout you need to maximise your results!
-It's amazingly efficient!
+You’re burning calories while you lift weights.
+If you’re looking for a better calorie burn like if you’re trying to tone up, this is precisely the kind of workout you need to maximise your results!
+It’s amazingly efficient!

-The last thing we’ll talk about here before we sum things up has to be about all of the opportunities that come from such a great exercise.
-The opportunities to build your workouts in a way that you usually just couldn't is phenomenal.
-You can use things like frequency training to hit all muscles multiple times a week, or you can just go for building the most strength you possibly can by lifting a load of weight but only for a few reps.
-Even with limited exercises choosing the right sets styles opens up a world of possibilities!
+The last thing we’ll discuss here before we sum things up has to be about all of the opportunities that come from such a great exercise.
+The opportunities to build your workouts in a way that you usually just couldn’t is phenomenal.
+You can use things like frequency training to hit all muscles multiple times a week, or you can go for building the most strength you possibly can by lifting a load of weight but only for a few reps.
+Even with limited exercises choosing the right set styles opens up a world of possibilities!

-Compound exercises are a great way to hit more muscles with more weight more often, and all of those things help you in tonnes of different areas of your training.
-Whether you’re looking to change things up with the odd workout (like this), or you need a full workout plan like the one we did here we have something for you to try out.
-Test it for a few workouts and see what you think!
-Good luck, stay safe, and remember that form is more important than weight.
+Compound exercises are a great way to hit more muscles with more weight more often, and all of those things help you in many different areas of your training.
+So whether you’re looking to change things up with the odd workout (like this) or need a full workout plan like the one we did here, we have something for you to try out.
+Test it for a few workouts, and see what you think!
+Good luck, stay safe and remember that form is more important than weight.
 That applies here more than ever!